 | Financial & Lottery | Promises high-return investments or large prizes.
 Uses professional-looking documents to build credibility. | Requirement to pay "fees" or provide sensitive data to receive a prize or refund. |

 | Romance Scams | Builds long-term trust on dating/social apps.
-Shifts from emotional support to requests for money (travel, medical). | Consistent excuses for avoiding video calls or in-person meetings. |
+Shifts from emotional support to requests for money, often for travel or medical costs. | Consistent excuses for avoiding video calls or in-person meetings. |

 Red Flags That Often Signal Senior Scams

 Any request involving money or personal information that discourages verification should be treated with caution.
+Taking a moment to pause, verify details, and consult a trusted person can help prevent fraud.

 How Caregivers and Families Can Help